How to take camera film through airport security

 If possible, request a hand inspection of your film at the airport security checkpoint.
 Explain to the security personnel that your film is sensitive to X-rays and that you would like it to be manually checked.
 It is essential to remain polite and cooperative during this process.

-See also How to tamper with security cameras
+See also Does goodwill have security cameras

 2. Pack Film in Carry-On Luggage: